Two plus two is four, minus one, that’s three. Quick maths.

 I decided to start studying linear algebra alongside calculus.
 I had an easier time with linear algebra as I already had some familiarity with matrix operations, not only because I was already working with neural networks for quite some time, but I also implemented my own matrix class in C++ at one point.

-I used a 1986 Brazilian undergrad text book, but also searched many concepts on YouTube, since I did not get the intuition behind some of them.
-After I had started using the old Brazilian book, I got acquainted with Larson’s book, which is a lot newer.
-From a quick skim of the book, I’d definitely recommend it instead of the one I used.
+I started with a Brazilian undergrad text book from 1986, but also searched many concepts on YouTube, since I did not get the intuition behind some of them.
+I ended up ditching the book after getting acquainted with Larson’s book, which presented the material in a much nore contemporary fashion.

 Software and apps